-"Thanks for helping," Peeta says to him as they walk down the road to the site.
+"Thanks for helping, by the way," Peeta says to him as they walk down the road to the site.
 Haymitch can hear the work sounds, and some part of him wants to turn back.
 For all his reasons to be a little nervous, though, his obligation to help outweighs it.
-"Usually it's several trips for me with the one basket."
+"Usually I take several trips with the one basket."

 "Don't worry about it," Haymitch replies, adjusting his hold on the other basket.
 "Why not have them come to you, though?
 They know where you live."

-Shrugging, Peeta purposefully directs his attention elsewhere by waving to a boy Haymitch doesn't know.
+"Some gourmet baker from One ain't stealing my business," Peeta says, grinning.
+He waves to a boy Haymitch doesn't know.
 "Morning, Aiden.
 Any mail for me this week?"